1

 What are the 2 Types of Gelatin?

 Generally, gelatin is obtained from collagenous material through hydrolysis.
-Mainly, two types of gelatins are available.
+Mainly, two types of gelatin are available.

 Type A - It is derived from pork skins through the acid processing method.